chen0040/pydl-hands-on/notes/V&V.md

 * Classification Problem: Precision, Recall, Fallout, F1 scores, AUC under ROC, Information Scores, Multi-criteria measurement
 * Regression Problem: RMSE, R^2, p-value, AIC, BIC

+For example machine learning algorithms can be evaluated using information theoretic scores such as bayesian information reward.

 These are coupled with statistical testing for hypothesis testing.

 ## Verification and Validation of Big Data Machine Learning System.